Skip to main content

 Cancer Foundation Finland

-The Cancer Foundation Finland provides about €5 million for cancer research each year.
-Most of the scientific funding is disbursed in the form of research grants.
-The Foundation also funds the Finnish Cancer Registry and the research work of the Mass-screening Registry, of which it is a part, the research activities of the Foundation for the Finnish Cancer Institute and the cancer research fund of the Nordic Cancer Union.
+The Cancer Foundation also supports the research work of the Finnish Cancer Registry and the associated Mass Screening Registry, the research activities of the Finnish Cancer Institute Foundation, and the cancer research fund of the Nordic Cancer Union (NCU).

 Since 2012, the CSF’s nationwide fundraising has centred on the Cancer Foundation Finland.
 The Foundation’s fundraising revenue comes from individual donations, work with businesses and merchandise sales.
 The majority of donations are bequests.
 The Pink Ribbon campaign organised each October is the Cancer Foundation Finland’s largest fundraising event.
 The costs of fundraising and administration take up about 20 per cent of fundraising revenue.